ashtasht/uBlock-random/README.md

 ***

+### Wait, what is this fork?
+**This fork enables you to add randomness to custom rules you created (as an "Advanced User").
+This helps reducing fingerprinting.
+See https://github.com/uBlockOrigin/uBlock-issues/issues/1332.**

 **An efficient blocker add-on for various browsers.
 Fast, potent, and lean.**

 uBlock Origin is **NOT** an "ad blocker": [it is a wide-spectrum blocker](https://github.com/gorhill/uBlock/wiki/Blocking-mode) -- which happens to be able to function as a mere "ad blocker".
 The default behavior of uBlock Origin when newly installed is to block ads, trackers and malware sites -- through [_EasyList_](https://easylist.github.io/#easylist), [_EasyPrivacy_](https://easylist.github.io/#easyprivacy), [_Peter Lowe’s ad/tracking/malware servers_](https://pgl.yoyo.org/adservers/policy.php), [_Online Malicious URL Blocklist_](https://gitlab.com/curben/urlhaus-filter#urlhaus-malicious-url-blocklist), and uBlock Origin's [own filter lists](https://github.com/uBlockOrigin/uAssets/tree/master/filters).